Disordered harmonic chain with random masses and springs: a combinatorial approach: Conclusion

 \section{Conclusion}

 We have analyzed the spectral and localization properties of random spring chains.
 The interest in such discrete one-dimensional disordered systems goes back to the early steps of the theory of disordered wave equations, however the standard approach (Dyson-Schmidt method) requires the analysis of some integral equation which is in general extremely difficult.
-A perturbative analysis (weak disorder expansion) is possible \cite{DerGar84,ZanDer88,Luc92}, however it is not suited to study power-law random variables considered here.
+A perturbative analysis (weak disorder expansion) is possible \cite{DerGar84,ZanDer88,Luc92,HerMen23}, however it is not suited to study power-law random variables considered here.
 For these reasons, the full phase diagram of spring chains with both random masses and random springs was not fully understood so far.

 In the present article, we have proposed a new combinatorial approach based on the representation of the solution of the wave equation as a series of the spectral parameter, $x_{n+1}(\lambda)=\sum_{k=0}^n a_{n+1}^{(k)}\,(-\lambda)^k$, and an asymptotic analysis of the coefficients \cite{footnote4}.
 This has been demonstrated to be efficient for different models (random spring chains, Anderson model with random couplings,...) and various disorder distributions.
 For the spring chain model, introducing an additional symmetrization with respect to the i.i.d. random parameters (masses and spring constants), we have obtained a new compact and general formula for the complex Lyapunov exponent \eqref{eq:MainResultForOmega} [or \eqref{eq:MainResultForOmegaBis}].
-Although the formula is not exact, it allows to get many accurate results rather easily~: the limiting behaviours of the complex Lyapnuov exponent both at small and large frequency can be obtained, involving relatively simple calculations.
-While it was often sufficient to determine the leading term (at low or high frequency), we have shown that the method can provide systematic expansions at low and high frequency.
+It is interesting to note that thanks to the self averaging character of the complex Lyapunov exponent, the symmetrization of $\Omega(\lambda)=\lim_{N\to\infty}(1/N)\ssymmetriz{\ln\big(\sum_{k=0}^Na_{N+1}^{(k)}(-\lambda)^k\big)}_{\pi,\sigma}$ is exact.
+Our approximation can be interpreted as considering the logarithm of the symmetrized sum, i.e. $\Omega(\lambda)\simeq\lim_{N\to\infty}(1/N)\ln\big(\ssymmetriz{\sum_{k=0}^Na_{N+1}^{(k)}(-\lambda)^k}_{\pi,\sigma}\big)$ leading to \eqref{eq:MainResultForOmega}.
+Although our main result \eqref{eq:MainResultForOmega} is not exact, it allows to get many accurate results rather easily~: the limiting behaviours of the complex Lyapnuov exponent both at small and large frequency can be obtained, involving relatively simple calculations.
+While it is often sufficient to determine the leading term (at low or high frequency), we have shown that the method can provide systematic expansions at low and high frequency.
 At low frequency, we have obtained the limit of the eigenmode density

 for $\mean{m}<\infty$ and $\mean{1/\K}<\infty$.
 For $\mean{m^2}<\infty$ and $\mean{1/\K^2}<\infty$, the Lyapunov exponent decays at small frequency as